 In order to start being frugal, it’s important to see that frugality isn’t a means to an end.
 It’s the beginning of your lifestyle change that will start today!

 If you want to join the frugal fun, here are 105 fun things you can do without spending money!

 2. Get Rid Of Your Expensive Car

-Many of my friends are saving for a new car for years.
+Many of my friends have been saving for a new car for years.

-They get a raise and decide that their rewards should be a new car.
+They get a raise and decide that their reward should be a new car.

 Some just go out and get one with a loan, which means that they are currently driving a car that’s not paid off.
 They are paying off more than $550 per month for almost 5 years.

 I simply cannot believe that you would give 20% of your take-home pay every month to pay off your car.
 That doesn’t even include fuel, insurance, or maintenance costs.